Research Blog

 Creating the AlzEye database

 Pearse’s idea was to link the retinal images to healthcare data from the same people, enabling the research needed to make diagnosing diseases with eye scans a reality.
-To do this, Pearse and his colleague Dr Siegfried Wagner were awarded a small grant of just £15,000, funded jointly by Fight For Sight and Alzheimer’s Research UK.
+To do this, Pearse and his colleague Dr Siegfried Wagner were awarded a small grant of just £15,000, funded jointly by Fight for Sight and Alzheimer’s Research UK.
 “It was perfect timing,” says Pearse.
 “It was probably the most impactful £15,000 of funding that I could ever imagine.”

 Linking the data took a long time, because their plans had to be approved by several different committees for research ethics and data privacy, as well as by patients.